-- (a) Whenever it appears to a law enforcement officer or any other person that a child is or appears to be within the Court's jurisdiction, by reason of delinquency, need of supervision, neglect, or deprivation, the law enforcement officer or other person may refer the matter conferring or appearing to confer jurisdiction to the Family Services Department Child Welfare Worker, who shall determine whether the interests of the child or of the community requires that further action be taken. - (b) If the Child Welfare Worker determines that the interests of the child or of the community require that court action be taken, the officer shall request in writing the Prosecuting Attorney file a petition and deliver a copy of the entire case to the Prosecuting Attorney. - (c) If the Child Welfare Worker determines that the interest of the child or of the Tribe do not require court action, the Family Service Department may offer such social services and make such referrals to other agencies as may be feasible to help the family with any problems they may have.
+- (a) Whenever it appears to a law enforcement officer or any other person that a child is or appears to be within the Court's jurisdiction, by reason of delinquency, need of supervision, neglect, or deprivation, the law enforcement officer or other person may refer the matter conferring or appearing to confer jurisdiction to the Family Services Department Child Welfare Worker or the Juvenile Case Worker, whomever shall be most appropriate, who shall determine whether the interests of the child or of the community requires that further action be taken. - (b) If the Child Welfare Worker or the Juvenile Case Worker determines that the interests of the child or of the community require that court action be taken, the officer shall request in writing the Prosecuting Attorney file a petition and deliver a copy of the entire case to the Prosecuting Attorney. - (c) If the Child Welfare Worker or the Juvenile Case Worker determines that the interest of the child or of the Tribe do not require court action, the Family Service Department or Juvenile Case Worker may offer such social services and make such referrals to other agencies as may be feasible to help the family with any problems they may have.